hashicorp/nomad/contributing/architecture-eval-states.md

 ```

 But it's hard to get a full picture of the evaluation lifecycle purely from the
-`Status` fields, because evaluations have several "quasi-states" which aren't
+`Status` fields, because evaluations have several "quasi-statuses" which aren't
-represented as explicit states in the state store:
+represented as explicit statuses in the state store:

-* `scheduling` is the state where an eval is being processed by the scheduler
+* `scheduling` is the status where an eval is being processed by the scheduler
   worker.
-* `applying` is the state where the resulting plan for the eval is being applied
+* `applying` is the status where the resulting plan for the eval is being
-  in the plan applier on the leader.
+  applied in the plan applier on the leader.
 * `delayed` is an enqueued eval that will be dequeued some time in the future.
 * `deleted` is when an eval is removed from the state store entirely.

-By adding these states to the diagram (the dashed nodes), you can see where the
+By adding these statuses to the diagram (the dashed nodes), you can see where
-same `Status` transition might result in different `PreviousEval`, `NextEval`,
+the same `Status` transition might result in different `PreviousEval`,
-or `BlockedEval` set.
-You can also see where the "chain" of evaluations is
+`NextEval`, or `BlockedEval` set.
+You can also see where the "chain" of
-broken when new evals are created for preemptions or by the deployment watcher.
+evaluations is broken when new evals are created for preemptions or by the
+deployment watcher.

 ```mermaid